slawcode/my-e-commerce-store/README.md

 ## Usage
 -
-- Video showing usage of this project in terminal.
+- Video showing usage of this project in he terminal.

 - Screenshots showing usage of this project.